mourisl/centrifuger/README.md

 The third column is the taxonomic ID of the genomic sequence in the second column (e.g., 2697049).
 The fourth column is the score for the classification, which is the weighted sum of hits (e.g., 4225) The fifth column is the score for the next best classification (e.g., 0).
-The sixth column is a pair of two numbers: (1) an approximate number of base pairs of the read that match the genomic sequence and (2) the length of a read or the combined length of mate pairs (e.g., 80 / 80).
+The sixth column is the number of base pairs of the read that match the genomic sequence found by Centrifuger (e.g., 80) The seventh column is the length of a read or the combined length of mate pairs (e.g., 80).
-The seventh column is a pair of two numbers: (1) an approximate number of base pairs of the read that match the genomic sequence and (2) the length of a read or the combined length of mate pairs (e.g., 80 / 80).
-The eighth column is the number of classifications for this read, indicating how many assignments were made (e.g.,1).
+The eighth column is the number of classifications for this read, indicating how many assignments were made in the output (e.g.,1).
 ```

 ### Practical notes